Superintendent: Tanya Crawford

 Market Meat Goat

-- Minimum Weights for Market Goats - Market goats weighing less than 50 lbs. at weigh-in will not be eligible for a purple award or shipping.
+- Minimum Weights for Market Goats - Market goats weighing less than 50 lbs. at check-in will not be eligible for a purple award or shipping.
 No re-weighs will be allowed.

 - Weigh Cards - Exhibitors will declare weights of all market goats (an official weigh-in will not be conducted by show officials).
 Weigh cards must be completed and turned in during the designated check-in timeand location.
 The weight listed on the weigh card will become that animal’s official declared weight to be used for assignment to a classandfor weigh-back purposes.